-After a thorough and careful review of the pleadings, and exhibits, I make the following findings of fact:
+After a thorough and careful review of the pleadings, and exhibits, I make the following findings of fact.

-Applicant is 53 years old, and he is married.
-He is employed as a flight line mechanic by a defense contractor, and he seeks a DoD security clearance in connection with his employment in the defense sector.
+Applicant is 49 years old, and is a high school graduate.
+She is divorced, but was married from 1989 to 2012.
+She has one child.
+Applicant seeks a DoD security clearance in connection with her employment in the defense sector.
 (Item 2.)